 OECD Watch – representation of international NGOs

-Every three months the members of the NCP meet with these organisations in the so-called NCP+ platform: this platform is used to discuss developments regarding the OECD Guidelines in general and the functioning of the Netherlands' NCP in specific.
+Every three months the members of the NCP meet with these organisations in the so-called NCP+ platform: this platform is used to discuss developments regarding the OECD Guidelines in general and the functioning of the Netherlands' NCP in particular.
 Additionally, these stakeholders are actively involved as testers and advisors in the organisation of events, such as the open stakeholder meetings to increase awareness about the OECD Guidelines.

 Co-operation other organisations:

-In addition to these three key stakeholders, the NCP is in contact with various other organisations, which include industry associations, entrepreneurs' organisations, the Netherlands Enterprise Agency, the Social and Economic Council (SER), CSR Netherlands and others.
+In addition to these three key stakeholders, the NCP is in contact with various other organisations, which include industry associations, entrepreneurs' organisations, the Netherlands Enterprise Agency, the Social and Economic Council (SER), RBC Netherlands and others.

 Open stakeholder meetings